 Last but not least, enable a healthy BM by adopting proper pooping posture.
 While modern toilets may make you believe otherwise, the best, most effective way to poop is actually with your knees elevated above your hips (a stack of books or a Squatty Potty, $35, can put you in the proper stance).
 Sitting "normally" on a toilet can constrict the rectum, leading to thin poop.

-If you work through all of these strategies and find that the shape of your pencil-thin poop is unchanged, Rorabeck suggests seeking out pelvic floor physical therapy.
-To find a pelvic floor therapist near you, visit betweenthehips.com.
+If you work through all of these strategies and find that the shape of your long skinny poop is unchanged, Dr. Rorabeck suggests seeking out pelvic floor physical therapy.
+You may also want to talk to your primary care physician, especially if you are experiencing other irregular stool symptoms, such as blood, constipation, diarrhea, or an especially foul smell.

 Loading More Posts...